Liam-Weitzel/SIMD-Exploration/README.md

 std::experimental::simd is an early beta version of the SIMD library mentioned in the literature review coming to the standard libary (SIMDISO/IEC 19570) planned for C++ 26.
 This early beta was released for testing in 2018 and is actively being revised by the open source community.

+Each benchmark is also implemented in assembly using the asm() function in C++.
+Using the hand writteng assembly implementation, the GCC compiled assembly of other SIMD programming paradigms can be compared and contrasted.
+Analyzing the low-level implementation will hopefully explain why one programming paradigm is faster than another.

-Lastly, each benchmark will also be run using scalar/ un-vectorized code compiled using GCC as a baseline.
+Lastly, each benchmark will also implemented using scalar/ un-vectorized code compiled using GCC, to serve as a baseline for our comparisons.

 ### Measurements